-Beneficial nutrient management decisions for sod production are based on consideration of nutrient inputs, including commercial fertilizers, organic materials like manure, compost and biosolids, and any irrigation water used (especially reclaimed water).
+Beneficial nutrient management decisions for SFN production are based on consideration of nutrient inputs including commercial fertilizers, organic materials like manure, compost and biosolids, N contribution from leguminous plants, and any irrigation water used (especially reclaimed water).
+Managed outputs include fruit and pruned wood or (vegetation) that may be removed from the site.
 Producers are encouraged to develop a nutrient management plan for the operation to reduce potential effects on water resources.